-ENA is the industry body funded by GB electricity transmission and distribution licence holders and gas transporter licence holders.
+ENA is the industry body funded by UK gas and electricity transmission and distribution licence holders.
 It lobbies on common issues in the operating environment, both at domestic and European levels, and provides technical services for the benefit of members.